CPUC Investigations into San Bruno Explosion and

 See the Proceeding docket on Recordkeeping Investigation.

-See the Proceeding docket on Pipeline Safety in High Density Areas.
+See the Proceeding docket on Pipeline Classification Investigation on High Population Density Areas.

 CPUC Press Release on its Safety Enforcement Decision penalties, May 6, 2013.